yashpandey002/yashpandey002/README.md

 <h1>Namaste, I'm Yash Pandey👋👨‍💻</h1>
 <p>A CS undergrad who loves to build things using DESIGN & CODE.
 Enthusiastic about Computer science, Web development, Cloud computing, and UI design.
 Committed to open source contributions and constantly learning.
-A programmer with a love for football⚽>>></p>
+And ya programmer with a love for football⚽>>></p>
 <h3>Projects I worked/working on</h3>
 <ul>
     <li><a href="https://github.com/yashpandey002/resume-builder">Tech Resume Builder</a> - Build your Tech Resume by just entering your details.</li>